codewithsrobins1/bankit/README.md

-# Fitted App
+# Bankit App

-A fullstack MERN application where users can save their outfits or articles of clothing.
+A virtual bank landing page that will have a budgeting tracking app.

 ## Demo